ARCTraining/swd2_git/_episodes/05-history.md

 every change to any set of files on any computer has a unique 40-character identifier.
-Our first commit was given the ID `f22b25e3233b4645dabd0d81e651fe074bd8e73b`, so let's try this:
+Our first commit was given the ID `40b8a9400329ed7324116cc9392dc8e4842d8501`, so let's try this:

 ~~~
-$ git diff f22b25e3233b4645dabd0d81e651fe074bd8e73b mars.txt
+$ git diff 40b8a9400329ed7324116cc9392dc8e4842d8501 project.txt
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index df0654a..93a3e13 100644
+index 17e2b79..151f443 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1 +1,4 @@
+@@ -1 +1,7 @@
- Cold and dry, but everything is my favorite color
-+The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
-+An ill-considered change
+ Some initial data analysis to identify how inflammation changes over time after surgery.
++Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
++who is responsible for what in this project.
++We may need to bring a third person with Python programming skills into the project.
++The third team member needs to be competent in both Python and R. They
++also need to be familiar with matplotlib and ggplot
++Version control skills would also be useful.

 ~~~
 {: .output}

-That's the right answer,
+That's the right answer; all the changes we made since the first commit.
-but typing out random 40-character strings is annoying, so Git lets us use just the first few characters:
+Typing out random 40-character strings is annoying, so Git lets us use just the first few characters:

 ~~~
-$ git diff f22b25e mars.txt
+$ git diff 40b8a9 project.txt
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index df0654a..93a3e13 100644
+index 17e2b79..151f443 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1 +1,4 @@
+@@ -1 +1,7 @@
- Cold and dry, but everything is my favorite color
-+The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
-+An ill-considered change
+ Some initial data analysis to identify how inflammation changes over time after surgery.
++Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
++who is responsible for what in this project.
++We may need to bring a third person with Python programming skills into the project.
++The third team member needs to be competent in both Python and R. They
++also need to be familiar with matplotlib and ggplot
++Version control skills would also be useful.
 ~~~
 {: .output}

-All right!
-So
-we can save changes to files and see what we've changed—now how can we restore older versions of things?
+So we can now save changes to files and see what we've changed; how can we restore older versions of things?
 Let's suppose we accidentally overwrite our file:

 ~~~
-$ nano mars.txt
+$ nano project.txt
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-We will need to manufacture our own oxygen
+We could use Github, Gitlab or Bitbucket to host our code.
 ~~~
 {: .output}